 Some supermarkets have a pharmacy but not all

-Currently in Guanacaste, I haven’t been able to find tofurkey or vegan cheese in any supermarket except Auto Mercado.
-They also have tofurkey, vegan eggs and cheese and veggie burgers (they just got the Beyond line).
+…in some supermarkets.
+I’ve been able to find pretty decent veggie options in the Auto Mercado supermarket.
+They have tofurkey, vegan eggs, cheese and they also carry the Beyond line.
 So this is a good supermarket to go to if you are vegan.
-(Read more about eating vegetarian/vegan in Costa Rica here) but keep in mind that it is not very cheap.
+(Read more about eating vegetarian/vegan in Costa Rica here.)

-Some common veg items you can find in most supermarkets are almond/soy/rice milk and box tofu.
-You may be able to find more options in the supermarkets in San Jose since it is the city.
+Some common vegetarian/vegan items you can find in many supermarkets in Costa Rica are almond/soy/rice/oat/nut milk and box tofu.
+You may be able to find more options in San Jose since it is the city.

 You can also find gluten free items in Costa Rica.
-Some of the higher end supermarkets may even have a dedicated aisle to them, like Auto Mercado.
-My friend who has Crohn’s disease and is allergic to many things had a much easier time buying snacks and things to eat there.
-You can find gluten free items in other supermarkets but they don’t really have a whole aisle dedicated to it, they usually have just a few items.
+Some of the higher end supermarkets may even have a dedicated aisle to them.
+My friend who has Crohn’s disease had a much easier time buying snacks and finding things to eat in Costa Rica.
+If there isn’t a dedicated section, many grocery stores in Costa Rica will still carry gluten free products.
+Look for the label “libre de gluten.”

 You can find all basic cuts of meat in Costa Rica